sswastik02/GLUG_APP/README.md

 # glug_app

-The official app for the GNU LInux Users&#x27; Group NITDGP
+The official app for the GNU Linux Users&#x27; Group NITDGP

 ## Getting Started